 For Example: Let's say I have gone on a couple of websites I found searching Google in the past few weeks, I registered my email address and clicked a link in a drip campaign a day later, and then today I saw an Instagram ad that mentions a product because I am retargeted and I click and purchase.
-Then Instagram Paid will be considered as of of the channels for the order attribution, Email will be another channel, and Google Organic will be the third one.
+Then Instagram Paid will be considered as one of the channels for the order attribution, Email will be another channel, and Google Organic will be the third one.

 When segmenting the number of orders or revenue or any other metric by Channel, each of the three attribution channels will "claim" the same order even though in practice each is only responsible for a fraction of it.

 - How many orders were the results on email links being clicked?